-73 Reference spectra for the analyte should be generated using the instruments and techniques employed for analysis of the samples.
+75. Reference spectra for the analyte should be generated using the instruments and techniques employed for analysis of the samples.
 If major differences are evident between a published spectrum and that generated within the laboratory, the latter must be shown to be valid.
 To avoid distortion of ion ratios, the quantity of analyte must not overload the detector.

-74 Diagnostic ion chromatograms should have peaks (minimum 3 data points, minimum S/N 3:1) of similar retention time, peak shape and response ratio to those obtained from a calibration standard analysed in the same batch.
+76. Diagnostic ion chromatograms should have peaks (with minimum 3 data points exceeding, S/N 3:1) of similar retention time, peak shape and response ratio to those obtained from a calibration standard analysed in the same batch.
 Where chromatograms of unrelated ions show peaks with a similar retention time and shape, or where unrelated ion chromatograms are not available (e.g. with SIM), additional confirmation may be required.
 Where an ion chromatogram shows evidence of significant chromatographic interference, it must not be relied upon to quantify or identify residues.

-75 Careful subtraction of background spectra may be required to ensure that the resultant spectrum of the chromatographic peak is representative.
+77. Careful subtraction of background spectra may be required to ensure that the resultant spectrum of the chromatographic peak is representative.
+Whenever background correction is applied, this must be applied uniformly throughout the batch and should be clearly indicated.
 Where ions unrelated to the analyte in a peak-averaged "full-scan" spectrum (i.e. from m/z 50 to 50 mass units greater than the "molecular ion") do not exceed a quarter of base peak intensity in EI spectra, or one-tenth for all other ionisation methods, the spectrum may be accepted as sufficient evidence of identity.
 Where unrelated ions exceed these limits, and they derive from chromatographically overlapping species, additional evidence should be sought.
 With EI, the absence of unrelated ions can be used to support identification if the analyte spectrum is very simple.
-Intensity ratios for principal ions should be within 70-130% of those obtained from the standard.
-Where an ion-chromatogram shows significant chromatographic interference, it should not be used to determine an intensity ratio.
-The most abundant ion that shows no evidence of chromatographic interference, and the best signal-to-noise ratio, should normally be used for quantification.
+Intensity ratios for principal ions should be within the tolerance limits shown in Table 3.
+Where an ion chromatogram shows significant chromatographic interference, it should not be used to determine an intensity ratio.
+The ion that shows the best signal-to-noise ratio and no evidence of significant chromatographic interference, should normally be used for quantification.

-76 EI-MS or MS/MS, performed with acquisition of spectra, may provide good evidence of identity and quantity in many cases.
+78. EI-MS or MS/MS, performed with acquisition of spectra, may provide good evidence of identity and quantity in many cases.
 In other cases, as with mass spectra produced by other processes (e.g. CI, API) that can be too simple for absolute confirmation of identity, further evidence may be required.
 If the isotope ratio of the ion(s), or the chromatographic profile of isomers of the analyte, is highly characteristic it may provide sufficient evidence.
-Otherwise, the evidence may be sought using: (i) a different chromatographic separation system; (ii) a different ionisation technique; (iii) MS/MS; (iv) medium/high resolution MS; or (v) altering fragmentation by changing the "cone voltage" in LC-MS. If possible, the ions selected for medium/high resolution MS or MS/MS should be characteristic of the analyte, not common to many organic compounds.
+Otherwise, the evidence may be sought using: